Curry scores 30 after career night, Warriors beat Kings

 Sacramento’s Harrison Barnes had 18 points and nine rebounds against his former team, and De’Aaron Fox added 18 points and seven assists.

 The Kings, coached by former Warriors top assistant and Kerr close friend Luke Walton, dropped their third straight.
-They were coming off back-to-back losses at Houston.
+They were coming off consecutive losses at Houston.

+“Well that was a frustrating one, clearly,” Walton said.
+“We looked like the team that played on a back-to-back instead of them.”

 STOPPING STEPH